Algorius Net Viewer Manual | External Commands

 Hold console feature allows preventing the unwanted closing of the console window after the external command is executed.
 It also allows a user to browse the console command result.

-In order to execute the external command, select the necessary one in the Commands context menu of a device.
+In order to execute the external command, select the necessary one in context menu of a device.
 The command will be inactive in case it needs a device address to be executed (%ADDRESS%, %HOST%, %IP%, %MAC% macros are used), but the address of the necessary device is not defined.
 This feature allows excluding the execution of external commands for such passive devices as buildings.